NotKeira/json-visualiser/README.md

 # JSON Visualiser (WebApp)

-The JSON Visualiser Web App is designed to help you visualise your `.json` data in a more structured manner, without overloading your eyes when the `.json` is succeptably big.
+The JSON Visualiser Web App is designed to help you visualise your `json` data in a more structured manner, without overloading your eyes when the `.json` is succeptably big.

 # Running this locally

 If you want to run this locally you'll need the following:

 - Node.JS
-- PNPM/YARN/NPM
+- Pnpm/Yarn/npm
 - Docker (optional)